-Who can add members, view shared resources, or take part in group conversations?
-We break down the permissions for each role in Office 365 Groups.
+Learn about Office 365 group owner / Microsoft 365 group owner roles.
+We walk through who can add members to a group, view shared resources, or take part in group conversations?
+Read on for a thorough explanation of the permissions for each role in Microsoft 365 Groups.

 Groups is actually similar to your security groups in SharePoint classic.
 The only difference is that Groups lives in your Azure Directory in modern SharePoint and has a provisioning robot.

 For IT admins, Groups is key for modern workplace governance because it has a sense of centralized management.
 But to create an effective governance strategy, you first need to understand who has what permissions—as well as why it matters.

 You need to understand the different permissions for each of the following roles in Microsoft 365 Groups…

 Want to sharpen your Teams management skills?
 Watch Microsoft MVPs Jasper Oosterveld and Benjamin Niaulin on demand, and get best practice advice to help you move your Teams environment forward, including real-world examples of how businesses of all sizes have mastered Teams.